wispborne/starsector-mod-template/README.md

 #### Option B: Automatically update my `mod_info.json` and Version Checker files from a single config file

-- [ ] Update all values in the `object AutoUpdateVariables` at the top of `build.gradle.kts`, then uncomment the relevant (labeled) sections in `build.gradle.kts`.
+- [ ] Update all values in the `object AutoUpdateVariables` at the top of `build.gradle.kts`, then set `shouldAutomaticallyCreateMetadataFiles` to `true` in `build.gradle.kts`.
 Whenever you would normally manually update `mod_info.json` or Version Checker, update these values instead and the recompile and they will be updated.

 ### Step 2

 #### Option A: If starting a brand new project

 - [ ] Change the package from the template default.
-In IntelliJ, open up `src/main/java/com/example/template`, right-click on the first line (`package com.example.template`) and go to `Refactor - Rename`.
-From there, you may rename `com.example.template` to anything.
+In IntelliJ, open up `src/main/java/com/example`, right-click on the first line (`package com.example`) and go to `Refactor - Rename`.
+From there, you may rename `com.example` to anything.
 If it pops up a refactoring preview, keep everything selected and click `Do Refactor`.
   - You will put any new code you write into the `src/main/java` or `/src/main/kotlin` directories.
 -  Any other assets, such as `graphics` or `data`, can go directly into the top-level folder (next to, but not inside, `src`).